pixelomer/PongoBRIX/README.md

 ## Running BRIX

-1. Run `make load_brix`.
-This will compile the module and load it in pongoOS.
+1. Run `make load_pongoos_shell`.
+This will load the pongo_os shell where you can then run `/send brix.bin` and then `modload`.
+If you don't have brix.bin, run `make brix.bin` and try again.
 2. Run `brix` in the pongoOS shell.
 Your device should now be running BRIX.

 ## Controls